hipstersmoothie/next-mdx-blog/README.md

 #### Post

-A full blog post..
+A full blog post.
 To get your blog content to render inside the blog posts component your must either

 1. Modify `_app.js` to render blog content inside appropriate wrapper